 Genes can have a number of different functions.
 Each one usually contains the blueprints for a specific protein.
 Every protein has a special purpose, such as regulating part of the body's metabolism or assisting in cell division.
 When genes mutate (change), “their” proteins may change too.
-They might then no longer be able to function correctly, which could have various effects, such as disrupting the body's metabolism.
-Other genetic changes may cause a cell to make a protein that isn't supposed to be made at all.
+They might then no longer be able to function correctly, which could have various effects, such as stopping the body's metabolism at one site.
+Other genetic changes may cause cells to make a protein that isn't supposed to be made at all.
 Because proteins do so many different things, the effect that a change has on your general health depends on the exact nature of the change.

 The complete disappearance of a protein due to a genetic mutation is often very noticeable: There are thousands of known genetic diseases caused by a genetic mutation leading to the lack of a specific protein.

-Other genetic changes only have slight effects on your health.
-These will then often depend on other genes, as well as lifestyle and environmental factors.
-This is one reason why genetic testing can only rarely be used to make predictions about health issues with a high level of certainty.
+Other genetic changes have no effect on your health themselves.
+The effects will then often depend on other genes, as well as lifestyle and environmental factors.
+This is one reason why genetic testing can only rarely be used to make predictions about future health issues with a high level of certainty.
 Genetic testing is often no more conclusive than other tests.

 What is the cause of a disease and how can it be treated?

-For example, genetic testing is used for some types of cancer to show which genetic mutations are responsible for the tumor.
-If this is known, the cancer cells can sometimes be treated in a more targeted way.
+For example, gene tests are used for some types of cancer to find out which genetic mutations are responsible for the tumor.
+If this is known, the cancer can sometimes be treated in a more targeted way.
 So far, this special therapy is available in the treatment of breast cancer, lung cancer, bowel cancer, and skin cancer, but only for a small percentage of patients.